burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

         new_data[scale_cols])
 ```

 This time we're passing one parameter called `feature_range` to be sure that our scale is in range <0,1>.
-As in the previous example we're passing scaling dataset to fit to and transform selected columns.
+As in the previous example, we're passing the scaling dataset to fit to and transform selected columns.

-At the end, we're returning transformed `new_data` and additionally `train_scale` for further preprocessing.
+In the end, we're returning transformed `new_data` and additionally `train_scale` for further preprocessing.
 But wait the second!
 What further preprocessing?
-Remember that we're dealing not only with training dataset but also with test dataset.
+Remember that we're dealing not only with the training dataset but also with the test dataset.
 We have to apply the same data processing for both of them to have the same input for the model.
-If we would simply use `preproc_data()` in the same way for the test dataset we would apply completely different normalization and scaling.
-Reason why is because normalization and scaling is done by `.fit()` method and this method uses some given dataset to calculate **mean** and other required values.
-If you use test dataset which might have a different range of values (there was a hot summer because of global warming etc.) your value of 28C in test dataset will be normalized with a different parameters.
+If we would simply use `preproc_data()` in the same way for the test dataset, we would apply completely different normalization and scaling.
+The reason why is because normalization and scaling are done by the `.fit()` method and this method uses some given dataset to calculate **mean** and other required values.
+If you use a test dataset that might have a different range of values (there was a hot summer because of global warming etc.) your value of 28C in the test dataset will be normalized with different parameters.
 Let me show you an example:

 Training Dataset:
 $$